This Is Us Surprise Season 4 Guest Star Revealed: It's John Legend

 The promo that aired with the Golden Globes also has Randall with Rebecca and Miguel (Jon Huertas) in what looks like a doctor's office.

 So, is Legend one of Toby's Crossfit friends?
+Is he even playing himself?
 Does Randall meet him at a time of need?
 Does Rebecca find him?
 That remains to be seen.

 In addition to Legend, other This Is Us guest stars include Omar Epps, Phylicia Rashad, Marsha Stephanie Blake and Timothy Omundson.
 Legend's other acting credits include Soul Men, La La Land, Curb Your Enthusiasm, American Dreams and Underground.